hykilpikonna/AquaDX/docs/frequently_asked_questions.md

 ### Will this server work with newer version of supported games?
 Probably not without update, but who knows?

+### Game passes connection test but networking is not working
+Some game have kill switch for prevent early run before release date (a.k.a "Flying Get").
+In this case, **BOTH** client and server need to handle networking enable flag for avoid this problem.
+For client part, consult with your source.
+For server, wait for future Aqua update with new version support.

+### Team or/and place name showed as garbled characters in game when using non-latin text
+Convert `application.properties` text encoding to UTF-8 without BOM.

 ## Misc
 ### Can I use latest version of Java instead of 17?